why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/best_of_post.md

 * [integrated + dedicated GPUs](hybrid_graphics.md)

 ### Use a password manager
-keepass or the Gnome safe or vault or what is that one called (also uses kdb IIRC))
+KDE's _kwallet_ and _gnome-keyring_ are decent password managers as far as storing identifiers meant to be consumed by third-party applications, but some users might feel they fall short when it comes at providing a comfortable interface for auto-completion and daily management (especially the latter).

+For alternatives you can consider _KeePass Password Safe_ (https://keepass.info/) and _Password Safe_ (https://gitlab.gnome.org/World/PasswordSafe).

 ### Have your backup plan ready
 Tumbleweed snapshots protect your system by allowing you to rollback to and from the snapshot of your liking.
-There are two noticeable exceptions to this protection:
-* the bootloader (_GRUB2_ by default)
-* the `/home` directory of all the users.

-To mitigate the first loophole, ...
+One noticeable exceptions to this protection is `/home` (for the simple reason that it allows the user to backup their `home` at their own pace, independently from system snapshots.)

 To protect your users' `/home` directory you may want to use a third-party application to manage user-defined backups.
 We can recommend [restic](https://restic.net/) and the easier to the new user [rclone](https://rclone.org/).

+!!! info
+    If `/boot` is not on the same partition as `/`, it won't be covered by system snapshots either.
+In that case your bootloader (eg. _GRUB)_ will not benefit from snapshots.

 ### Fine-tune Btrfs snapshots settings
 Tumbleweed comes pre-configured with a generous _Btrfs_ snapshot policy that is likely to produce more snapshots than you need, leaving too significant a footprint on your storage device to be really worth it.
 If that is the case, please refer to the documentation on [Snapper](snapper.md) to change the defaults.
 Bear in mind that this is a fundamentally important aspect of Tumbleweed, so read the documentation thoroughly.